Joey (later to Chandler): Va fa Napoli, ah! translation

 - Control has the Finnish Almighty Janitor Ahti.
 His English isn't particularly clear either but his Finnish lines are on a whole other level of filthy.

-- In the western versions of the first two Mario Party games, Wario exclaims "SO EIN MIST!" (roughly "Oh, Crap!") when something bad happens to him.
+- In the western versions of Mario Party and Mario Party 2, Wario exclaims "SO EIN MIST!" (roughly "Oh, Crap!") when something bad happens to him.
 The Japanese versions simply had him (and Luigi) say "Oh my god!" in the same situations.

 - Paradise Killer has Grand Marshall Akiko 14, who spends a large portion of the game insulting Lady Love Dies in Romanian.